forestryio/forestry.io/hugo/content/blog/customize-sidebar-and-assign-front-matter-templates.md

 draft: true

 ---
 Another week full of new things!
-After launching our Blocks theme uBuild recently, our developer team kept working on a new product feature.
+While we were launching our Blocks theme [uBuild](https://forestry.io/blog/ubuild-a-new-theme-for-static-sites-using-blocks/) for Jekyll and Hugo, our developer team kept working on a new product feature.

 We kept hearing from you that making the sidebar configurable was really high up on your wish list and this is the week we decided to make it happen.
-Now, you can make Front Matter Templates only available to specific types of content, too.
+We also added support to specify Front Matter Templates for specific types of content.

 Let’s look at a few examples and feel free to open up your code editor and follow along.

 All of your sidebar configurations are organized in your `settings.yml` under `sections`/`collections` depending on whether you use Hugo or Jekyll.
+So let's go ahead and open that.
 <hr />
 ## Customize Visibility of Content Types